ajocksch/eurohack23/docs/piz-daint-programming-environment.rst

 - If you do not have an username, you will be given a temporary username with a username of the form `hckXX` (for some number `XX`) and a password.
-- If you already have an username on Piz Daint, you can use it during the hackathon week.

   The password can be changed on Ela using the `kpasswd` command.

 Step 2: Piz Daint
 ------------------